Skip to main content

 Payroll Requirements

-• Work-Related Cost Scheme: The WRCS allows employers to provide benefits and allowances to employees with specific tax-free limits.
-Benefits exceeding these limits are subject to an 80% tax.
+• Work-Related Cost Scheme: The WKR allows employers to provide benefits and allowances to employees with specific tax-free limits.
+Amounts beyond the free space are subject to an 80% final levy.

-• Reporting Obligations: Employers must calculate and report any owed tax from the WRCS annually, specifying it in the wage tax return for the following tax period.
+• Reporting Obligations: Employers must calculate and report any owed tax from the WKR annually in the wage tax return.

 Banking Requirements Related to Payroll

 Payroll net payments must be made in local currency and can be processed from either a Dutch or overseas bank account.
-Payments to Dutch authorities should also be made from either type of account, ensuring that all transaction fees are covered to prevent interest charges on underpayments.
+Payments to Dutch authorities should also be made so that all transaction fees are covered to prevent interest charges or short payments.

 Statutory Filings and Payments in the Netherlands